What Does the Negeri Sembilan Constitution Actually Say About Removing a Ruler?

 The provision states that the power to call upon the Yang di-Pertuan Besar to withdraw or abdicate may only be exercised “if it is considered and determined that His Highness has done any overt act detrimental to the sanctity, honour and dignity of a Yang di-Pertuan Besar or has deliberately disregarded the provisions of this Constitution.”

-What Are the Four Requirements Under Article X?
+What are the four requirements under Article X?

 Senior constitutional lawyer Malik Imtiaz Sarwar, writing in Free Malaysia Today on 23 April 2026, identified four significant features of the Article X framework: